All Products

 yarn-session.sh --detached

-Step 2: Create a catalog
+Step 3: Create a catalog

-Create a file system catalog
+Create a filesystem catalog

-1. Run the following command to start the Flink SQL client:
+1. Start the Flink SQL client:

-sql-client.sh -l /opt/apps/PAIMON/paimon-current/lib/flink/
+sql-client.sh

 CREATE CATALOG test_catalog WITH (